ppaltsokas/virtual-me-chatbot-v2/README.md

 ### The Magic
 When you ask the chatbot a question:
 1. Your question is sent to the FastAPI backend
-2. The backend searches through my knowledge base for relevant information
+2. The backend searches through your knowledge base for relevant information
 3. It builds a context with relevant project files and personal data
 4. Google Gemini generates a response based on that context
 5. The response streams back to you in real-time